Faith No More: Angel Dust (1992–1994)

+In 1993, the band collaborated with American Samoan rap group Boo-Yaa T.R.I.B.E. on the song "Another Body Murdered" for the soundtrack of the film Judgment Night.
 After touring to support Angel Dust in the summer of 1993, longtime guitarist Martin left the band due to internal conflicts.
 He was reportedly unhappy with the band's change in musical direction on Angel Dust, calling it "gay disco".
 According to Bottum, Martin was fired via fax.
 Martin himself states it was his decision to leave.
 Both Godflesh guitarist Justin Broadrick and Killing Joke guitarist Geordie Walker were reportedly invited to join Faith No More after Martin's departure, but declined.
 The position was filled by Mike Patton's Mr. Bungle bandmate Trey Spruance, who left after recording 1995's King for a Day...
 Fool for a Lifetime, just before the band was to begin its world tour.
 Spruance was replaced by Dean Menta, the band's keyboard tech.